symfony/symfony-docs/controller.rst

     }

 But in the real world, your controller will probably do a lot of work in order to create the response.
-It might read information from the request, load a database resource, send an email or set information on the user's session.
+It might read information from the request, load data from a database (or API), send an email or set information on the user's session.
 But in all cases, the controller will eventually return the ``Response`` object that will be delivered back to the client.